Mylifeismyhome/WinNet/extern/OpenSSL/src/openssl-master/INSTALL.md

 **On Windows:** this is the filename of the zlib library (with or without a path).
 This flag must be provided if the [zlib-dynamic](#zlib-dynamic) option is not also used.
-If zlib-dynamic is used then this flag is optional and defaults to "ZLIB1" if not provided.
+If `zlib-dynamic` is used then this flag is optional and defaults to `ZLIB1` if not provided.

 **On VMS:** this is the filename of the zlib library (with or without a path).
-This flag is optional and if not provided then "GNV$LIBZSHR", "GNV$LIBZSHR32" or "GNV$LIBZSHR64" is used by default depending on the pointer size chosen.
+This flag is optional and if not provided then `GNV$LIBZSHR`, `GNV$LIBZSHR32` or `GNV$LIBZSHR64` is used by default depending on the pointer size chosen.

 Seeding the Random Generator
 ----------------------------